7 Deadly Sins: List of the Biblical Offenses and Their Origins

 St. Gregory the Great lived two centuries after Ponticus and was also a monk and a respected theologian.
 Gregory eventually became Pope Gregory I, but before his papacy he wrote his masterwork: a line-by-line theological analysis of the biblical Book of Job called the "Moralia in Job."

-In this hugely influential text, Gregory elaborated on Ponticus' list with his own seven "principal vices" and the myriad sinful behaviors and attitudes associated with them (Gregory listed the deadly sin pride separately as the "root" of all sin from which the seven vices all emerge):
+In this hugely influential text, Gregory elaborated on Ponticus' list with his own seven "principal vices" and the myriad sinful behaviors and attitudes associated with them (Gregory listed the deadly sin pride separately as the "root" of all mortal sin from which the seven vices emerge):

 Advertisement